 The CNS effects of butalbital may be enhanced by monoamine oxidase (MAO) inhibitors.

-Butalbital, acetaminophen, and caffeine with codeine phosphate may enhance the effects of:
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules may enhance the effects of:

 Acetaminophen may produce false-positive test results for urinary 5-hydroxyindoleacetic acid.